AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Methods.md

 ## _const_ Methods
 When declaring the parameters of a function, you can declare them as _const_; this creates a problem for class methods because the data members of a class are not taken as parameters, so you cannot label them as _const_ when writing the function parameters.
 To solve this, write the _const_ after the parameter list;
 doing so will prevent the function from changing any of the data members of the class.
+And no, you cannot have a _const_ constructor.

 ```C++
 #include <iostream>